-Women who contract Valley Fever during pregnancy are at particular risk of serious infection.
-Those at highest risk for serious infection are women diagnosed during the third trimester or immediately postpartum.
+Women who are newly diagnosed with Valley fever during pregnancy are at particular risk of serious infection.15 Those at highest risk are women diagnosed during the third trimester or immediately postpartum.
 Such infections may be life-threatening and should be regarded as complicated management problems.